CS-196-Applied-GenAI/project-repository-ksuh5/frontprompt.md

 - Ensure modal closes on cancel and after create.

 Constraints:
-- Do not implement archive/complete prompt yet (that’s next step).
+- Do not implement archive/complete prompt yet (that's next step).

 Output:
 - Updated UI shows new race and persisted on refresh.